Jupiter's moon, Callisto

 • Remember your units.
 2 hours is very different from 2 seconds, and 26.2 miles is very different from 26.2 cm.

 • If you're confused, ask!
-Talk to me, your group members, or other groups if you want to check your answer, if you're totally lost, or if you're somewhere in between.
+Talk to me, your team members, or other teams if you want to check your answer, if you're totally lost, or if you're somewhere in between.

 Help with. . .